 Gaylord Hotels Make Big Their Brand

-The Gaylord Texan is one of four upscale Gaylord Resorts and Convention Centers (now a Marriott brand) which attract vacationers to what is designed as a convention paradise.
+The Gaylord Texan is one of five upscale Gaylord Resorts and Convention Centers (a Marriott brand) which attract vacationers to what is designed as a convention paradise.
 The signature glass-domed atrium at each resort blankets restaurants, shops, cafes and recreation in an inviting natural light.
 Whether your family plans a weekend getaway, short holiday break, or just a 24-hour staycation, the entertaining programming, kids’ activities, heated indoor pool, themed environments and spa guarantee a weather-proof good time at any time of year.

-Big doesn’t mean impersonal or environmentally careless.
-Each resort has a well trained staff and special VIP Concierge Level service for families who want to skip the daunting check-in lines or need help planning their activities.
-There’s an LED lighting project at Gaylord Texan, state-of-the-art laundry facilities at the country music-loving Gaylord Opryland in Nashville, Tennessee; advanced networking between rooms and public spaces at the Floridian Gaylord Palms near Orlando; and metro and water taxi service to the Gaylord National on the Potomac outside Washington DC — all to lessen each property’s carbon footprint.
-A fifth property, Gaylord Rockies is opening outside Denver in late 2018.
+Each resort has a well trained staff and special VIP Concierge Level service for families.
+Despite their size, the resorts try to be environmentally friendly.
+There’s an LED lighting project at Gaylord Texan, state-of-the-art laundry facilities at the country music-loving Gaylord Opryland in Nashville, Tennessee; advanced networking between rooms and public spaces at the Floridian Gaylord Palms near Orlando; fuel-efficient heating at Gaylord Rockies Resort; and metro and water taxi service to the Gaylord National on the Potomac outside Washington DC.

 Gaylord Texan Facilities Think Big

 Intimacy is not part of the big picture.
-This Texas convention center hotel has 1,511 large guestrooms (another room block is under construction) which overlook the lively courtyard where the show goes on night and day.
+This Texas convention center hotel has 1,511 large guestrooms which overlook the lively courtyard where the show goes on night and day.
 Spacious rooms with a coffeemaker, work desk and other conveniences make for comfort, but when you’re sitting on your balcony watching all that the Gaylord Texan has to offer, it just reminds you of the fun you’re missing.

 Families can choose from rooms with two queen beds that sleep four (and connect), or one of the 127 suites.
 Each features a different layout, but generally has a living room and optional connecting bedrooms sleeping up to eight.
 For a big splurge, three suites are circular and a few even have panoramic views of the atrium action.